jeyjey626/social-data/content/_index.md

 CitiBike is a bike sharing service.
 With that in mind, the fact that the most trips are performed during weekdays could mean that they are the people we're after - commuters.
 To further corroborate that let's plot a more complex graph on that data - a calendar graph.
 ![Calendar plot](/svg/plot_calendar.svg)

-Looking at this gradient, we can see that most trips are recorded between the morning rush hours - 6 and 9.
-It is worth noting, that we suspect that around 7am the server system or database may have maintenance time, as it is very unlikely for that specific rush hour to be so empty across the whole year.
+Looking at this gradient, we can see that most trips are recorded between the morning rush hours - 6 and 9 in the morning.
+It is worth noting, that we suspect that around 7 in the morning the server system or database may have maintenance time, as it is very unlikely for that specific rush hour to be so empty across the whole year.
 But even with that break, we can now with more confidence say, that this data should give us insights about New York's commuters.

 ## Navigating the city jungle

 Let's learn even more about New Yorkers and see where they commute.
-This is the top 100 all time most popular bike trips with CitiBike until 2017.
+This is the top 100 all time most popular bike trips with CitiBike from 2014 to 2017.
 Each trip is presented as a line connecting two station dots.

 {{<folium "html/nyc_map.html">}}